 Advantages of offline application

-We have following advantages of Offline applications, which are making them quite popular among the smartphone users.
+We have following advantages of Offline applications, which are making them quite popular among smartphone users.

-- No roaming cost – An offline application can help us reducing the roaming cost while travelling.
+- No roaming cost – An offline application can help us reducing the roaming cost while traveling.

-- Less Data usage – Offline applications ensures we do not use unnecessary data, and it helps us saving the data usage cost.
+- Less Data usage – Offline applications ensure we do not use unnecessary data, and it helps us saving the data usage cost.